coffeebe4code/disc/README.md

 ```
 One of the goals of this project is to make the tooling easier to use.
 We already know that we can pass a series of scripts to the `runner`.
 This would be annoying and frustrating to do everytime we want to execute a command like  `discr ./src/first-project.di ./utility-funcs.di ./html-parser.di -G 20 --args google.com`.

 But if we supported something in the project yaml that would include the command to run.
-We know that we have an additional step in order to execute the cli, which goes against the fastest interpreter goal.
+There would be an additional step in order to execute the cli, which goes against the fastest interpreter goal.
 First, `discr` would need to be loaded into memory, then discr would need to have all the code to load and parse a yaml file, parse the yaml file, and then load the scripts into memory, then begin execution.

 In comes the `minifier`, it is the next tool in your arsenal.